India skipper Yash Dhull, 5 others test positive for COVID, miss U19-WC game against Ireland | Sports-Games

 Apart from Dhull and Rasheed, batter Aaradhya Yadav, Vasu Vats, Manav Parakh, and Siddharth Yadav were also found infected with the virus, because of which India barely managed to field an XI against Ireland.

-''Three Indian players had tested positive yesterday and were already isolated.
-In the morning before match our captain and vice captain also tested positive in Rapid Antigen Test which is not (not considered) conclusive,'' a BCCI official told PTI.
+According to BCCI, Siddharth returned a positive report in RT-PCR test but results of Vasu and Manav are awaited.
+They are showing symptoms but tested negative in the Rapid Antigen Test, so as a precautionary measure were isolated. ''Three Indian players had tested positive yesterday and were already isolated.
+In the morning before match our captain and vice captain also tested positive in Rapid Antigen Test which is not (considered) conclusive,'' a BCCI official told PTI.

+''So they, as precautionary measure, were pulled out.
+We only had 11 available players and six isolated,'' the official added.
+Late in the evening, BCCI sent out a press release.

+''The Board is monitoring the situation closely and is in touch with the management and the coaching group.
+The players will remain in isolation but will be under the constant supervision of the BCCI Medical Team,'' BCCI Secretary Jay Shah said.

 Nishant Sindhu led the team in the absence of Dhull on Wednesday.